Health Equity Zones

 Contact

-The Rhode Island Department of Health (RIDOH) provides training, resources, and support to RIDOH staff and Rhode Islanders to help them fulfill the CLAS Standards.
+The Rhode Island Department of Health (RIDOH) provides CLAS implementation training, resources, and support to RIDOH programs, agencies, and community partners across the state.
+To request CLAS training services, please complete this form.

 CLAS Standards-Related Laws